INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 Cooperation with the scientific sector is ensured by participation of GDI-DE in the national research data infrastructure ([NFDI4Earth](https://www.nfdi4earth.de/)).

-Scientific representatives are also represented in the Steering Committee SDI Germany as observers.
+Science as well as business association representatives are also represented in the Steering Committee SDI Germany as observers.

 On request of the Conference of Environmental Ministers (Umweltministerkonferenz, UMK), a Working Group of the SDI Germany aims to:
 - contribute the view point of the UMK working groups to the further development of the GDI-DE,